 In terms of increased travel costs, some states require a 50-50 split in increased fees, while other states may require the party who is moving to incur most of the transportation costs related to visitation.
 Again, because the laws vary greatly from state-state, it may be necessary to contact an experienced child custody attorney in your area who can help you learn more about the child custody laws in your state.

 There are a number of reasons a parent may want to move with his or her child, but when there are child custody orders in place, the freedom to move can be hindered.
 If you plan to relocate, but aren't sure how it will impact your child custody orders, now is the time to get legal advice.
-A great first step in the process is to contact a family law attorney near you for a free case review and to learn more about the child relocation custody laws in your state.
+So, contact a child custody attorney near you today to discuss your particular situation and learn more about the child relocation custody laws in your state.